oktadev/okta-spring-boot-react-crud-example/README.md

 ## Help

-Please post any questions as comments on the [blog post](), or visit our [Okta Developer Forums](https://devforum.okta.com/).
-You can also email developers@okta.com if you would like to create a support ticket.
+Please post any questions as comments on the [blog post](https://developer.okta.com/blog/2018/07/19/simple-crud-react-and-spring-boot), or visit our [Okta Developer Forums](https://devforum.okta.com/).
+You can also email developers@okta.com if you'd like to create a support ticket.

 ## License